skzy2018/task-bookmark-manager/README.md

 - **Productivity**: Organize your web browsing around specific tasks and goals
 - **Focus**: Reduce aimless browsing by associating URLs with specific purposes
+- **Efficiency**: Auto-fetches webpage titles when adding URLs to tasks
 - **Organization**: Automatically organize your bookmarks based on completed tasks
 - **Privacy**: All data is stored locally, ensuring your information stays on your device